nice-digital/next-web/web/README.md

 > Ideally, a transport should consume logs in a separate process to the application, Using transports in the same process causes unnecessary load and slows down Node's single threaded event loop.

 This means our npm scripts are _slightly_ more complicated: they contain the command to run NextJS (e.g. `next dev`) which pipes the `stdout` output to a pino transport (pino-pretty locally or pino-mq once deployed).
 Generally this Just Works™ and you don't need to worry about it.
 However it's worth knowing in case you need to debug the npm scripts.

+## Config

+The application is configured using [node-config](https://www.npmjs.com/package/config).
+The file _default.yml_ in the config folder contains _all_ the necessary config options.

+This _default.yml_ file will be transformed with real values on deployment via Octopus, using [Structured Configuration Variables](https://octopus.com/docs/projects/steps/configuration-features/structured-configuration-variables-feature).

+### Secrets

+Sensitive values like secrets are deliberately empty - this is a *public* repo.
+Create a local file (e.g. _local.json_ or _local.yml_) in the _config_ directory with any secrets and these will be automatically merged with the config from _default.yml_.

 ## :rocket: Set up